-Reductions in Force (Retrenchments)
+4) Reductions in Force (Retrenchments)

 If a reduction in the workforce occurs due to fiscal exigencies, reorganization or program changes, the reduction will be administered in accordance with all applicable collective bargaining agreements and Board handbooks.
-An appointment with HR will be scheduled for each employee who is affected by a reduction-in-force.
+An appointment with the Office of Employee Services will be scheduled for each employee who is affected by a reduction-in-force.